CommandShiftHQ/styling-react/README.md

 - Create a javascript file called `HomeStyles.js`
 - In this file create and export an object called HomeStyles
-  - name the keys of this object should after the element you'd like to style in `Home.js`
+  - name the keys of this object after the element you'd like to style in `Home.js`
   - and the values should be inline style objects (take a look at the slides for reference)
 - import this file into `Home.js`
 - apply your inline styles to the relevant jsx elements